 Spotting the beginning of a trend is the dream of all traders.
-The reason is because there is nothing to be gained if you are not adept at spotting when a trend is about to begin.
+The reason is that there is nothing to be gained if you are not adept at spotting when a trend is about to begin.
 Then, and only then, can you be sure that what you are seeing is something that you can potentially profit from.
 Therefore, it is hardly any surprise that people are constantly on the hunt for new ways to identify when a trend is about to form.
 One thing that they may look at is how they can use the MACD indicator combined with an EMA crossover to spot a trend.

 The EMA Crossover & the MACD